Article Translations: (Spanish)

 A migraine is a type of headache that recurs (keeps coming back), and also causes other symptoms.
 The pain is often throbbing and can happen on one or both sides of the head.
 People with migraines often feel dizzy or sick to their stomachs.
 They may be sensitive to light, noise, or smells.

-If you have migraines, you are not alone.
-Experts estimate that up to 10% of teens and young adults in the United States get migraines.
-Before age 10, an equal number of boys and girls get migraines.
-But after age 12, during and after puberty, migraines affect girls twice as often as boys.
+If you have migraines, you're not alone.
+Up to 10% of U.S. teens and young adults get migraines.
+And after age 12, during and after puberty, migraines affect girls twice as often as boys.

 What Causes Migraines?